 A PLACE TO BE CLOSE TO NATURE

-Sanssouci palace sits on a sandstone hill that affords sweeping views of Potsdam.
+Sanssouci palace sits on a sandstone hill that affords sweeping views of neighboring Potsdam.
 At the time of construction, the hillside, which had been covered with oaks, had been deforested.
-King Frederick ordered the land to be carved into terraced vineyards.
-Then, he commissioned his architect to build a palace on top of it.
+King Frederick carved the land into terraced vineyards.
+Then, he commissioned his architect to build a palace on top of the rise.

 The terraced vineyards of Sanssouci palace

-In keeping with the ideas of Enlightenment, Sanssouci was founded on a careful balance of architecture and landscape; one that would reflect the harmony between man and nature.
-Against his architect’s wishes, Frederick decided not to build the one-story palace on a basement, which would have afforded a better view.
+In order to reflect the harmony between man and nature, Sanssouci was founded on a careful balance of architecture and landscape.
+Against his architect’s wishes, Frederick elected not to place the one-story palace over a basement, although it would have afforded a better view.

 Instead, he chose to elevate Sanssouci by a mere three shallow steps.
-This kept the yellow rococo-style building in harmony with the sand-colored earth.
-And some say it made it easier for the King’s dogs to gain entry to the palace.
+This kept the yellow rococo-style building in sinc with the sand-colored earth.
+(And some say it made it easier for the King’s dogs to gain entry to the palace.)

 Sanssouci Palace is built almost at ground level

-Still, the most striking part about Sanssouci are the series of terraced gardens that flow down the hillside from the palace.
-A total of six divided by a main staircase, the symmetrical gardens are planted with vines from Portugal, Italy and France.
-Along the sun-baked brick supporting walls, in their own little niches, are 126 fig trees.
-The niches each have a pair of metal and glass doors that can be closed to protect the plants during the winter.
-They are still in use today.
+Still, the most striking part of Sanssouci are the series of terraced gardens that carpet the hillside.
+A total of six, divided by a main staircase, the symmetrical gardens are planted with vines from Portugal, Italy and France.
+Along the brick supporting walls are 126 fig trees, all in their own little niches.

 Sets of metal and glass doors protect Sanssouci’s fig trees